 - Implants (Implanon) – Implanon insertion and removal is now available on the GMS Scheme (medical card).
 This form of contraception is a small flexible plastic rod which is placed under the skin in the upper arm.
 It slowly releases the progesterone hormone and give contraceptive protection for 3 years.
 It can be felt under the skin but cannot be seen.
 It does not protect against sexually transmitted infections.

 - Intra-uterine devices (IUCD) – (Mirena, copper coils).
 These are small contraceptive devices which are placed in the woman’s uterus (womb).
 They are made of flexible plastic with a coating of thin copper wire with soft threads on the end.
 They do not protect against sexually transmitted infections.
-These are not inserted in the practice and requires a referral onwards
+These can be inserted in the practice.

 - Long-term devices (patch, vaginal ring) – The patch is similar to a small plaster.
 It is worn for seven days, for three weeks, followed by a patch free week.
 The patch contains the female hormones oestrogen and progesterone.
 The hormones are absorbed through the skin to stop ovulation (an egg being released).
 The vaginal ring is a flexible ring inserted by the woman into her vagina for three weeks every month.
 The ring contains the female hormones oestrogen and progesterone, which are absorbed from the vagina to prevent ovulation (an egg being released).